zoctarine/vibes/README.md

 - [story-o-matic](/story-o-matic): a choose your own adventure style of infinite storytelling app
 - [draft-editor](/draft-editor): a draft for a distracton free minimalistic editor for writing novels with mardown (and use codemirror editor)
-- [prompt-enhancer](/prompt-enhancer): a small MCP server for enahncing prompts
+- [prompt-enhancer](/prompt-enhancer): a small MCP server for enahancing prompts
 - [memory-port](/memory-port): a simple MCP server that persist a chat summary, so it can be loaded in a different chat client
 - fiction-writer/ tools for writing fiction
     - [text-statistics](/fiction-writer/text-statistics): small MCP server to count words, pages, reading times, etc